JMeter

 Installation

 The Datadog Backend Listener plugin needs to be installed manually.
-See the latest release and more detailed installation instructions on the repo release page.
+See the latest release and more up-to-date installation instructions on its GitHub repository.

 Configuration